Conus santaluziensis: Distribution

 The species is locally endemic to the area around the Reserva Natural Integral de Santa Luzia off Santa Luzia Island, Cape Verde.

 Habitat

-The species' habitat is predominantly in tropical and subtropical waters.
-Research shows that Conus exhibits dual preferences: Low tide, where they are exposed to air at times, and staying submerged at all times.
+The species' habitat is predominantly tropical and subtropical waters.
+Conus exhibits dual preferences: low tide, where they are exposed to air at times, and staying submerged at all times.
 C. santaluziensis prefers the latter, in or around coral reefs and sandy ground.